jay-morgan/nvim-config/README.md

     to maintain multiple configurations.
 For example, you can install the kickstart configuration in `~/.config/nvim-kickstart` and create an alias:
     ```
-    alias nvim-kickstart='NVIM_APPNAME='nvim-kickstart' nvim'
+    alias nvim-kickstart="NVIM_APPNAME="nvim-kickstart" nvim"
     ```
     When you run Neovim using `nvim-kickstart` alias it will use the alternative config directory and the matching local directory `~/.local/share/nvim-kickstart`.
 You can apply this approach to any Neovim distribution that you would like to try out.
-- What if I want to 'uninstall' this configuration:
+- What if I want to "uninstall" this configuration:
   - See [lazy.nvim uninstall](https://github.com/folke/lazy.nvim#-uninstalling) information
 - Why is the kickstart `init.lua` a single file?
 Wouldn't it make sense to split it into multiple files?
   - The main purpose of kickstart is to serve as a teaching tool and a reference